Our approach to governance

 We utilise this standard (together with Australian Standard AS 3806 - Compliance Programs) to manage a diverse and complex range of significant risks and enterprise-based risk management and compliance management frameworks.

 Implemented throughout the organisation, they ensure material risks and compliance obligations are identified and appropriately managed.

-View a summary of our Enterprise Risk Management Policy.
+View our Risk Management and Resilience Policy.

 The universe of risks we manage includes financial, operational, strategic and reputational risks.

 Details of those risks and the type of controls in place are set out in Risk Registers managed by each division.

 Accountabilities within the Enterprise Risk Management (ERM) Framework are explained below:

 - Our Board maintains oversight of the ERM Framework's effectiveness through its Audit & Risk Committee, which provides assurance that the corporation is properly meeting its obligations in relation to: